glaciers-in-archives/snowman/docs/src/installation.md

 # Installation

 Snowman ships as a single binary, and is available for the most commons architectures and operating systems.
 Check out the [releases page](https://github.com/glaciers-in-archives/snowman/releases) for the latest version.
-Once downloaded, you should rename it to `snowman` install it by moving it to a directory in your `PATH`.
+Once downloaded, you should rename it to `snowman` and install it by moving it to a directory in your `PATH`.

 ## Using multiple versions